natelac/Great-Lakes-Fishing-Data-and-Analysis/README.md

   - Clean data to be
 - Refit models
 - Write story
+- Anonymize data
+  - Load in words for filtering so that names aren't revealed
+  - Load in dictionary for mapping locations to anonymized locations
 ### Later
 - Use `pip freeze` to create a list of dependancies for the `.ipynb` files.
 - Compile (here or in a notebook) a list of things that you didn't control for / were iffy on.
 Also recommend what steps should be taken when constructing a new dataset.